Skip to main content

 Pull

 Pull downloads your workspace as individual .xs (XanoScript) files, organized by type.
+Behind the scenes, the CLI retrieves a single multidoc — a combined XanoScript document containing every definition in your workspace — and splits it into separate files.
 This creates a directory structure like:

 my-workspace/